serhiiz/IoT.Display/README.md

-# Layout library for monochrome OLED dispalys in IoT applications written in F#
+# Layout engine for monochrome OLED dispalys in IoT applications written in F#
 The library is supposed to be used in applications where UI is rendered every time there's a change.
 The layout is defined declaratively using elements like dock or stack panels similarly to WPF.
 Once defined it can be rendered into a buffer and then sent to the display driver.
 This library does not include platform specific communication code for SSD1306.
 It requires an implementation of a tiny interface or use one of the avalialbe ones:
 - [IoT.Display.UWP](https://github.com/serhiiz/IoT.Display.UWP) UWP adapter and demo app;
 - [IoT.Display.RaspberrySharp](https://github.com/serhiiz/IoT.Display.RaspberrySharp) .Net/Mono adapter for Raspberry Pi and demo app (based on [RaspberrySharp](https://github.com/JTrotta/RaspberrySharp)).